 To apply for ARTES C&G, industry has to set the wheels in motion.
 The first step is to prepare an Outline Proposal and Financial Forecast Workbook, using the templates provided, and submit these to firstname.lastname@example.org.
 In just 10 working days ESA will provide feedback.

 Proposals are confidential and negotiated directly.
 The corresponding ARTES C&G ‘Call for Proposals’ (CfP) is always open.
-The current revision is 2.1 is available online on EMITS (Invitation to Tender AO8793).
+The latest issue is available online on EMITS (Invitation to Tender AO10285).
 To download the documents, registration on esa-star is required.

 To submit an ARTES Competitiveness & Growth proposal, you must meet the following eligibility requirements: